verbb/wishlist/docs/developers/events.md

 });
 ```

-### The `afterDeleteList` event
+### The `afterDeleteList` Event
-Plugins can get notified after a list has been deleted
+The event that is triggered after a list has been deleted

 ```php
 use verbb\wishlist\elements\ListElement;